AbolfazlAkhtari/weather-forecast/readme.md

 2. Docker & Docker Compose
 3. Go (Only required for local development)

+## Env Notes
+- if you are going to run the application using local go installation (no build, with `make weather-run`) you can use `...@localhost:5432...` in `DB_URL` env
+- However, if you are going to build the application with docker using `make weather-build`, you need to use `...@postgres:5432...` for `DB_URL` env. this is because if weather app runs on its own image, it doesn't have access to postgres by localhost and postgres container's hostname should be used
+- for obtaining open weather's api key you should visit https://home.openweathermap.org/api_keys and put the key in `OPEN_WEATHER_API_KEY` env var.

 ## Available Commands
 We use a `Makefile` to simplify common tasks.
 The scripts are located under `scripts/weather/`.